Find out how access to healthcare is regulated in the EU.

 The EHIC Card is the document which grants access to medically necessary, state-provided healthcare during a temporary stay in any of the 27 EU Countries, Iceland, Liechtenstein, Norway and Switzerland.
 As the Regulation (EC) no. 987/2009 requires, it proves that the owner is insured in an EU Country.

-Such card is issued by the national institution responsible for the provision of health insurance.
+The EHIC card is issued by the national institution responsible for the provision of health insurance.
+Depending on the applicable procedures in your specific country, you may be able to apply for it online.

 What the EHIC Card covers